MamMark/mm/tos/mm/GPS/00_Readme.txt

-                    If we don't have sufficient gps state ie. can't see enough satellites with strong enough signal strength, we sleep in COLLECT_SATS.
+                    If we don't have sufficient gps state ie. can't see enough satellites with strong enough signal strength, we sleep in SATS_COLLECT.
 We choose a long enough duty cycle to conserve power and wake up once in a while to try again.